 How to Use This Site

-Read through the pages of this website to find details about the most effective tax resolution strategies for 2018.
+Read through the pages of this website to find details about the most effective tax resolution strategies.
 If you can’t find a topic that you have a question about, please feel free to ask about it in the comments section below, and I’ll do my best to get you an answer within 24 hours.

 Please note: I am not an attorney, a CPA, nor a former IRS taxman.
 I am simply a concerned citizen who wants to help others deal with a frustrating, stressful, confusing process.
 My advice is offered entirely for free, but in no way places any legal obligations or requirements on me.